TorchDR/TorchDR/docs/source/torchdr.user_guide.rst

 The above figure is taken from `here <https://github.com/getkeops/keops/blob/main/doc/_static/symbolic_matrix.svg>`_.

 Set :attr:`keops=True` as input to any module to use symbolic tensors.
-For small datasets, setting this parameter to ``False`` allows the computation of the full affinity matrix directly in memory.
+For small datasets, setting :attr:`keops=False` allows the computation of the full affinity matrix directly in memory.

 Affinities